arxd/ceasy/README.md

 # Compiling Ceasy

+Ceasy uses the [SCons](http://scons.org/) build system.

-Just run `make` from the root directory and it will build subdirectories.
+Just run `scons` from the root directory and it will build all libraries and demos.
+The libraries, executables and header files will be installed locally in the `lib`, `bin`, and `include` directores respectivly.
+The files can be manually installed from there into the system if needed.

-Nothing is installable.
-Copy libpixie.a pixie.h and pixie to appropriate places if you want.
+After compiling, you can look at some of the demos:

+  * `bin/pixie bin/hello`

 ## Compiling your program